cityofasheville/maps/HomeStay/config-readme.txt

       "height": 58
     }
   },

+  // Config proxies to replace the premium urls used in the app.
+  "appProxies": [{
+    "sourceUrl": "",
+    "proxyUrl": "",
+    "proxyId": "",
+    "useProxy": true
+  }],

   /***********************************
    if app is a tempalte or an app create from a template, they will have 'templateConfig' property.